Haley McCallum: Life and work

 In 2006 she released the album Lure the Fox, originally on Mary Ellen Recordings, whose owner, Mary Lewis, decided to help her pay to record the album at Pachyderm Studio after reading a Star Tribune article about her in 2005.
 Dave King of Happy Apple and The Bad Plus plays drums, Chris Morrissey plays bass, and the album features Low's Alan Sparhawk on the track "Give it Up."
 Also on that track is David Frankenfeld, Haley's former drummer, who played on The Size of Planets.
-One year after Lure the Fox was recorded, Haley signed with local label Afternoon Records, who then released the album nationally in October 2006.
+One year after Lure the Fox was recorded, Haley signed with local label Afternoon Records, which then released the album nationally in October 2006.

 Lure the Fox earned Haley two Minnesota Music Awards, one for Best American Roots recording, and another for Best American Roots artist.
 The album also topped many Twin Cities year-end favorite lists, including those of the Star Tribune, City Pages, The Onion, and Pulse magazine.
 Haley was also featured on the cover of Metro magazine.